-Aminoglycosides bind to the aminoacyl site of 16S ribosomal RNA and disrupt bacterial peptide elongation which is usually bactericidal against susceptible aerobic gram-negative bacilli.
-Microbiologic activity is pH-dependent and acidic environments like those found in the lung and bronchial secretions may decrease the antimicrobial effect.
+Aminoglycosides bind to the aminoacyl site of 16S ribosomal RNA and disrupt bacterial peptide elongation, which is usually bactericidal against susceptible aerobic gram-negative bacilli.
+Microbiologic activity is pH-dependent, and acidic environments like those found in the lung and bronchial secretions may decrease the antimicrobial effect.

-Traditional intermittent dosing of gentamicin and tobramycin in adults involves administration of a loading dose based on indication, administration of a maintenance dose at a specific interval several times daily depending on renal function and subsequent monitoring of serum concentrations to guide dose adjustments.
+Traditional intermittent dosing of gentamicin and tobramycin in adults involves administration of a loading dose based on indication, administration of a maintenance dose at a specific interval several times daily depending on renal function, and subsequent monitoring of serum concentrations to guide dose adjustments.

 Extended-interval dosing of gentamicin and tobramycin in adults involves administration of a higher dose administered at an extended interval based upon the estimated or measured creatinine clearance.
 Extended-interval dosing targets a peak serum concentration of 15 to 20 mcg/mL and trough concentrations less than 1 mcg/mL.
 Dose adjustments can be made using a published nomogram or through individualized monitoring with the assistance of a pharmacist.

-Specific or additional dosing adjustments are indicated in certain populations including children, patients on dialysis, burn patients, the elderly and those receiving aminoglycosides as therapy with beta-lactams for serious gram-positive infections.
-Septic patients undergoing aggressive fluid resuscitation in the setting of resolving or evolving acute renal failure often warrant especially close monitoring.
+Specific or additional dosing adjustments are indicated in certain populations, including children, patients on dialysis, burn patients, the elderly, and those receiving aminoglycosides as == therapy with beta-lactams for serious gram-positive infections.
+Septic patients undergoing aggressive fluid resuscitation in resolving or evolving acute renal failure often warrant especially close monitoring.

-The primary toxicities of aminoglycosides are nephrotoxicity, which is generally reversible and ototoxicity, both vestibular and cochlear.
-Neuromuscular blockade is a rare but serious adverse effect and myasthenia gravis is an absolute contraindication to aminoglycoside use.
+The primary toxicities of aminoglycosides are nephrotoxicity, which is generally reversible, and ototoxicity, both vestibular and cochlear.
+Neuromuscular blockade is a rare but serious adverse effect, and myasthenia gravis is an absolute contraindication to aminoglycoside use.